The Complete Guide to Auphonic for Podcasters

 Chapter Marks

 This feature lets you add chapter markers to your podcast episode, making it easier for your listeners to jump to specific parts of your episode.
-However, this feature only works if you are exporting your podcast episode to Soundcloud, YouTube, or Spreaker.
+A nice feature if you publish to YouTube or Spreaker, but Buzzsprout has a built-in Chapter Marker tool that’s more user-friendly.

 Note: You can add Chapter Markers to your episodes on Buzzsprout.
 Choose the episode you want to add Chapter Markers to and click the link that says “Add Chapter Markers” on the right sidebar.